iyed-BenCheikhAhmed/iyed111/README.md

 ## About Me

-I'm Iyed, a Business Intelligence student at ISG in Tunisia 💻, and I'm 20 years old.
+I'm Iyed, a Business Intelligence student at ISGB university of Carthage in Tunisia 💻, and I'm 20 years old.
 I am completely passionate about **Data Analysis**, **Web Development**, **and programming languages**.

 You can reach me at: